Unified Communications Cost-Benefit Analysis: 10 Key Factors to Consider

 Premises-based deployments may not occur at the same speed as a UCaaS implementation spearheaded by an expert, certified vendor.
-The right vendor has the skills and experience necessary to plan a seamless multi-site implementation, while balancing your need for user training.
-Premises-based teams may not have the same agility to quickly implement new features as a UCaaS vendor, due to licensing procurement requirements, a need for testing, and other considerations.
+The right vendor has the skills and experience necessary to plan a seamless multi-site implementation while balancing your need for user training.
+Premises-based teams may not have the same agility to quickly implement new features as a UCaaS vendor due to licensing procurement requirements, a need for testing, and other considerations.

-4. Billing flexibility
+4. Billing Flexibility

 The right UCaaS vendor can meet your organization’s requirements for billing, including customized agreements to bill your firm on a per-site or per-department basis.
 Clear, easy-to-understand bills that are defined according to your needs enable organizations to save significant time on accounting processes each month.

-5. Cost of scaling
+5. Cost of Scaling

 UCaaS is billed on a per-user basis, and there’s no requirement to purchase unneeded capacity.
 The potential for saving money scaling your users up and down can be significant.
 Including scaling costs in a TCO is especially important for organizations that hire workers to meet seasonal demand, such as extra contact center staff for peak demand during the holiday season.

-6. Software upgrade fees
+6. Software Upgrade Fees

 Every time your organization upgrades the licensing of an on-premises solution, there will be an upgrade fee.
 Depending on the lifetime of your premises-based deployment, this could represent nearly-annual upgrades to your software.

 Depending on the software suite your organization is using, the licensing upgrades may also carry an issue of unneeded capacity and features.
 Many of the most common options for premises-based communication tools require customers to purchase bundled features, even if they don’t need everything offered in the package.

-7. Software maintenance fees
+7. Software Maintenance Fees

 Maintenance fees are common for premises-based PBX solutions that are purchased and billed either annually or monthly by PBX phone providers.
-These fees are often significant, and may increase significantly each time the contract is renewed.
+These fees are often significant and may increase significantly when the contract is renewed.

-8. Contract lock-in
+8. Contract Lock-in

 This can lead to several issues, including an organization finding themselves committed to using a PBX system that no longer meets their needs or uncertainty about how to proceed when a PBX phone company goes bankrupt.
 Breaking contracts when needed can also be a highly costly, time-intensive project.

 By partnering with a UCaaS vendor that offers flexible billing, organizations can avoid the expensive possibility of being committed to a communication system that no longer meets their needs.

-9. Proof-of-Concept testing
+9. Proof-of-Concept Testing

 Maybe it doesn’t meet your business requirements.
-Perhaps your users find it hard-to-use and are resisting adoption.
-Premises-based Unified Communications carries risks, and can limit an organization’s ability to engage in proof-of-concept testing before adopting a technology.
+Perhaps your users find it hard to use and are resisting adoption.
+Premises-based Unified Communications carries risks and can limit an organization’s ability to engage in proof-of-concept testing before adopting a technology.